spiceai/docs/spiceaidocs/docs/components/data-accelerators/duckdb.md

 :::warning[Memory Considerations]

-When accelerating a dataset some or all of the data will be put into memory.
-Ensure that you have enough memory for all of your datasets.
-Some overhead for the query engine will also be required as well, especially with multiple concurrent queries.
+When accelerating a dataset using `mode: memory` (the default), some or all of the dataset is loaded into memory.
+Ensure sufficient memory is available, including overhead for queries and the runtime, especially with concurrent queries.

-To help alleviate these limitations, [`duckdb`](./duckdb.md) and [`sqlite`](./sqlite.md) have the option to spill the data onto the local disk.
+In-memory limitations can be mitigated by storing acceleration data on disk, which is supported by [`duckdb`](./duckdb.md) and [`sqlite`](./sqlite.md) accelerators by specifying `mode: file`.

 :::